Fire safety experts say planning, quick reaction key

 Most fire deaths are not caused by burns, but by smoke inhalation, according to the NFPA.

-Homes today tend to contain a lot of products made with synthetic fibers that burn at very high temperatures, helping fires spread rapidly, association spokesperson Susan McKelvey said They also generate toxic gases that can overcome people within moments.
+Homes today tend to contain a lot of products made with synthetic fibers that burn at very high temperatures, helping fires spread rapidly, association spokesperson Susan McKelvey said.
+They also generate toxic gases that can overcome people within moments.
 In a typical home fire, residents may have only a couple of minutes to escape safely by the time a smoke alarm sounds, she said.

 “Fires spread so much faster now,” McKelvey said.
 “And it’s not necessarily the flames that can hurt someone.
 It’s the smoke and toxic gases that make it really hard to see and breathe.”